npredey/GeneticAncestryTool/README.md

     ~~~
     plink --bfile nameoffiles --extract outputname.prune.in --out newoutputname -make--bed plink --bfile newoutputname --pca
     ~~~
-    * PCA gives the output files plink.eigenvec and plink.eigenval.
-The plink.eigenvec file is run through a python script to add the population information of the individuals to the plink.eigenvec file.
+    * PCA gives the output files `plink.eigenvec` and `plink.eigenval`.
+The `plink.eigenvec` file is run through a python script to add the population information of the individuals to the `plink.eigenvec` file.
-    * A new *.eigenvec file is generated and it includes the population information.
+    * A new `*.eigenvec` file is generated and it includes the population information.
 This new file is then plotted in python to generate the final PCA Plot output.

 * `util.py`